dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-overview.md

 - Cold room temperatures.
 Perishable goods are stored in refrigerated rooms.
 Sensor data from these rooms is ingested into the database for monitoring and analytics purposes.
 - Vehicle location tracking.
 Vehicles that transport goods for WWI include sensors that track the location.
 This location is again ingested into the database for monitoring and further analytics.

-## Version of the application

-World Wide Importers has migrated from their previous system to this new SQL Server WWI database system starting January 1, 2013.
-They migrated to the latest version of SQL Server and started leveraging Azure SQL Database in 2016 to benefit from all the new capabilities.

 ## Fiscal year

 The company operates with a financial year that starts on November 1st.